feored/halbu/notes.md

 | QFLAG_COMPLETEDNOW           | 14  |
 | QFLAG_COMPLETEDBEFORE        | 15  |

-As always, bits should be read right to left.

 Example of some stages of Den of Evil:

 | Quest Stage                                      | Bytes     | Binary                  | Flags Set                                                      |